Myers homers twice, leads Reds in 13-0 rout of Phillies

-CINCINNATI (AP) — Wil Myers’ slow start in a Cincinnati Reds uniform is now a distant memory.
+CINCINNATI — Wil Myers’ slow start in a Cincinnati Reds uniform is now a distant memory.

 The 11-year veteran, who signed with the Reds in December, went 4 for 5 with two home runs and five RBIs on Saturday, and the Reds rode a stout pitching performance by Graham Ashcraft to a 13-0 win over the Philadelphia Phillies.